Tips for Connecting

 - Some classrooms set the webcam up as a station and friends can visit during specified times.

-- A teacher or administrator hosts a "Skype lunch," with students lining up to talk with the child individually, or in small groups
+- A teacher or administrator hosts a "Video Conferencing Lunch," with students lining up to talk with the child individually, or in small groups.

 3. This is a voluntary program for schools and they participate because of the joy and benefits it brings to the child.
 Make your boundaries, schedules and classroom rules clear to the family.